El Samurai: New Japan Pro-Wrestling (1992–2008)

 El Samurai returned to NJPW in March 1992.
 A month later, he made it to the finals of the Best of the Super Juniors tournament, in which he lost to Jushin Thunder Liger.
 Two months later, he defeated Liger for the IWGP Junior Heavyweight Championship.
 He would lose the title to Ultimo Dragon in November 1992.
-During that time, he would constantly team with Takayuki Iizuka and Akira Nogami in multi-man tag team matches.
+During that time, he would constantly team with Takayuki Iizuka and Akira Nogami in multi-man tag team matches, naming themselves the "Toukon Trio".

 In April 1994, El Samurai took part in the 1994 Super J-Cup tournament; he defeated Masayoshi Motegi in the first round, before losing to The Great Sasuke in the quarterfinals.
 In December 1995, he entered into the second Super J-Cup tournament, but he didn't fare as well as the year before, as he lost to Dos Caras in the first round.
 In August 1996, he took part in a tournament to determine the first J-Crown champion.
 At the time, El Samurai was the WWF World Light Heavyweight Champion.
 He defeated Gran Hamada in the first round, before losing to eventual winner The Great Sasuke in the quarterfinals.

 In 1997, El Samurai adopted a new attire and won the Best of the Super Junior tournament, defeating Koji Kanemoto in the final match, during which his mask was torn completely off his face.
 The match was later given five stars by Wrestling Observer's Dave Meltzer.
 One month later, he defeated Liger to win the J-Crown, which at that time consisted of seven unified junior heavyweight championships due to Liger losing one of the eight titles (the WAR International Junior Heavyweight Championship) before the title match with El Samurai.
 In March 2001, he and Liger won the IWGP Junior Heavyweight Tag Team Championship.

 In April 2004 El Samurai unmasked willingly for the first time since adopting the character, going by his real name, Osamu Matsuda, for a match against Osamu Nishimura, but it was for one night only.
 Up until at the end of January 2005, he was unmasked again in a MUGA-style match against Shinsuke Nakamura.
 Samurai began to slow down in the mid-late 2000s, however, still managed to win the IWGP Junior Heavyweight tag team titles once again, this time with rookie Ryusuke Taguchi.

 On February 1, 2008, NJPW agreed to let El Samurai leave the company after his contract expired, due to him suffering from many injuries that limited his appearances in late 2007 and early 2008.